 For the Keyless Electronic Entry System project camera and OpenCV subsystem board should have a stable and reliable environment to program in.
 The research for this platform consists of 4 different linux distributions Arch, Ubuntu, Debian, and Android.
 All of these platforms are able to run on the ARM architecture, and have been tested and proven on the BeagleBone and Raspberry Pi, in which the group is researching for viability for the project.
-The platform that is selected will need to be able to run and compile OpenCV, and should have good community support to be integrated into the project.
-Also it is required that the platform will be able to be used as the webserver, and access point to wifi, and database.
+The platform selected needed to be able to run and compile OpenCV, and should have good community support to be integrated into the project.
+Also it was required that the platform be able to be used as the webserver, and access point to wifi, and database.